 - Essential human qualities such as ethical values and respectful behaviours are crucial to successful and happy living.

-This curriculum provides natural progression from primary education through the three years of lower secondary education by building on the primary stage, and further develops children’s knowledge and skills in Mathematics, English language and Science.
+This curriculum provides natural progression from primary education through the three years of lower secondary education by building on the primary stage, and further develops students’ thinking, knowledge and skills in Mathematics, Language, Science and Humanities.
 This format of learning prepares students in the best possible manner for progression to a subject and examination focused learning program in High School through the International GCSE & NIOS courses.

 In our Language Programme, where English is the first language, the focus is on building reading proficiency and effective communication skills

-- Reading – Focus on reading fluency and comprehension.
-Exposure to different genre of texts.
+- Reading – Focus is on reading fluency, comprehension & proficiency.
+Exposure to different genre of texts is also emphasized.

-The curriculum aims to enable learners to develop the ability to gain an understanding of key mathematical concepts.
+The curriculum further aims to enable learners to develop the ability to gain an understanding of key mathematical concepts through challenges.

 The Science programme focuses on the three core sciences: Physics, Chemistry and Biology.
-These are taught with strategies and techniques that help learners become active thinkers.
+These are taught in an integrated fashion with strategies and techniques that help learners become active thinkers.
 It aims to introduce scientific thinking among the students and to present the subject holistically.
 Content planning uses modern approaches in curriculum design and implementation to improve theoretical & practical skills such as real life application of science through cooking, sport, health, work, lifestyle, etc. Independent research through books and online programs, field trips, posters, multimedia presentations, interviews, research reports and web quests are some of the ways students discover and understand science concepts, learn about scientific processes and gain knowledge about science facts & scientific terminology.

-The Arts and Physical Education is an important part of our curriculum.
-PE focuses on fitness, sport and outbound education with an emphasis on developing self discipline and setting personal challenges.
+The Arts and Physical Education are an important part of our school program.
+Physical Education focuses on fitness, sport and outbound education with an emphasis on developing self discipline and setting personal challenges.
 The Arts program focuses on visual (fine arts & craft) and performing arts (theatre, dance & music) with an emphasis on creative & aesthetic expression.